-It can be further noted that the ROCS task seems to be more difficult for the models to learn.
-Interestingly, both the yield and the ratios of compounds satisfying the reaction filters are not significantly changed by the change between QSAR and ROCS scoring components; the difference lies in the average scores achieved by compounds in the scaffold memory.
-As the training plots in Figure 9 show, this is due to the fact that the scores start relatively low and gradually increase throughout the runs as the agents learn to satisfy the ROCS input.
+It can be further noted that the ROCS task appears to be more difficult for the models to learn, not surprisingly as the RL agent is asked to learn 3D features with only 2D representation of its input.
+This has also been observed in previous work by Grebner et.al.53 where ROCS was used as a 3D similarity scoring component for a RL based molecular deep generative model.
+As expected, both the yield and the ratios of compounds satisfying the reaction filters are not significantly affected by the change between QSAR and ROCS scoring components; the difference lies in the average scores achieved by compounds in the resulting dataset.
+As the training plots in Figure 7 show, this is due to the fact that the scores start relatively low and gradually increase throughout the runs as the agents learn to satisfy the ROCS input.